|DATE:||August 10, 2016|

-This memorandum provides the fiscal year (FY) 2016 Cost of Living Adjustments (COLA) to the Supplemental Nutrition Assistance Program (SNAP) maximum allotments, income eligibility standards, and deductions.
+This memorandum provides the fiscal year (FY) 2017 Cost-of-Living Adjustments (COLA) to the Supplemental Nutrition Assistance Program (SNAP) maximum allotments, income eligibility standards, and deductions.
 Under the Food and Nutrition Act of 2008, as amended, COLAs are effective as of Oct.
-1, 2015.
+1, 2016.

-The shelter cap values increased by $14 to $504 for the 48 states and D.C.
+The shelter cap values increased by $13 to $517 for the 48 states and D.C.
 The shelter cap values for Alaska, Hawaii, Guam and the U.S. Virgin Islands also increased.
-The minimum standard deduction for household sizes 1 through 3 is unchanged at $155 a month for the 48 states and D.C.
-Hawaii, Guam, and the U.S. Virgin Islands experienced increases in their standard deduction amounts for larger households.
-The minimum standard deduction for household sizes 1 through 5 in Alaska will decrease by $1 to $265.
+The minimum standard deduction for household sizes 1 through 3 increased to $157 a month for the 48 states and D.C.
+Alaska, Hawaii, Guam, and the U.S. Virgin Islands also experienced minimal increases in their standard deduction amounts for certain household sizes.

 The resource limit for households will remain unchanged for the 48 states and the District of Columbia, Alaska, Hawaii, Guam, and the U.S. Virgin Islands at $2,250.
 The resource limit for households where at least one person is age 60 or older, or is disabled, will remain unchanged at $3,250.

-Regional offices should ensure that their states are apprised of these changes.
+Regional offices should ensure that their states are appraised of these changes.
 State agencies with questions regarding these adjustments should contact their respective regional office representatives.

 Program Development Division